katiestar99/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 Networking example
 ^^^^^^^^^^^^^^^^^^

-This example uses the output of a network device command and applies a native template to produce an output in Ansible structured data format.
+This example uses the output of a network device command and applies a native template to produce an output in Assible structured data format.

 The ``show interface`` command output from the network device looks as follows: